 First the Mozart100 course headed west along lake Fuschl (be prepared for some amazing views) before going up and down some rolling hills. (in which we also got lost once).
 It is fairly “flatish” in the first half, with the two hardest ascents in the end.

 The biggest ascent was the mountain “Nockstein” at km 20 which had some technical trails but also amazing views.

-As mentioned above the finish line area is relatively small, but as it is a small race it was not too packed.
+As mentioned above the finish line area of the Mozart100 trail race is relatively small, but as it is a small race it was not too packed.